LTaniguti/learn-sociology/docs/tasks/phase-5.0-homepage.md

 Standing rules apply in full: no new hex anywhere in the diff; static export; no new dependencies; no client component unless something genuinely needs interactivity (nothing on this page does — the Shell brings its own).

+## Item 0 — Perspectives cards wider (owner-approved 4.9 follow-up)

+Panel overhang goes **9ch → 12ch per side**: `.node-main` bound becomes `calc(75ch + 2×12ch + 32px)` (panel content 99ch = 816.75px at default; cards ≈250px at the cap).
+The measure stays 75ch; the measure+overhang relationship, ch-scaling across A−/A/A+, gutter floors, 220px card floor, and the 43ch two-card cap are all unchanged.
+Amend the recorded 8–10ch overhang range in `components.md` to note 12ch as the shipped value and **the outer edge — no future pass widens past it**.
+Wrap thresholds are set by the 220px floor and should not move — verify, don't assume.
+Verify both hosts share the new bound, gutters ≥ their 24px floor at 1024/1440, boundaries hold, 390 untouched.
+Own commit before the homepage work: `Design: Perspectives panel overhang to 12ch — cards ~250px at cap (5.0)`.

 ## Item 1 — Page structure

 Replace the Step 2.5 landing body in `src/app/page.tsx` with the new page: Shell, hero, modes grid, contribute band, footer.
 The old `.landing` styles in `node-page.css` are removed or replaced; where the homepage styles live (extend the existing stylesheet's landing section vs. a dedicated file) follows whatever convention `components.md` records for per-frame styles — executor judges, records.
 Heading order is sane (one `h1` in the hero; section headings `h2`), sections are landmarks or labeled regions per the existing pages' pattern.